 Finally, and most contentious, many consider Judaism to be a nationality.
 This, of the three classification, is the hardest to identify the religion with due to irregularities in Jewish practice.

 Medically, there are specific genetic and physiological characteristics unique to people of Jewish decent.
-For example, according to a series of in-depth genetics studies, one in two Ashkenazi Jews (those of Eastern European ancestry) is a carrier for one of almost 40 genetic diseases found almost exclusively in Jews.
+For example, according to a series of in-depth genetics studies, one in two Ashkenazi Jews (those of Eastern European ancestry) is a carrier for at least one of almost 40 genetic diseases found almost exclusively in Jews.
 These diseases include Tay-Sachs, Gaucher Disease and Bloom Syndrome.
-According to the narrative of Jewish history laid out in the Old Testament, all Jews can be traced back to the Middle East back to the time of Abraham, the first Jew, and have lived periodically in the area on and off since.
+According to the narrative of Jewish history laid out in the Old Testament, all Jews can be traced back to the Middle East back to the time of Abraham, the first Jew, and Jewish people have lived periodically in the area on and off since.
 This is corroborated in part by historical research which has proved the existence of Jews in Middle Eastern areas as far back as 1858 BC, and genetic evidence which has connected seemingly independent groups of Jews from across the globe to a set of common ancestors.
-This does not mean, however, that all Jews are probably connected, particularly through these chanels.
+This does not mean, however, that all Jews are probably connected, particularly through these channels.

 While all this information might seem extensive and tedious, it is important to understand the various dynamics and facets to Jewish identity in their entirety.
 Not all Jews identify with all of these aspects: some are religious and engage various facets of their identity, others are purely traditionalist and practice only some cultural aspects of their religion.
 There are also those Jews who advocate firmly that to be Jewish is to be part of a nation older than most current groups, while others will discredit this notion entirely.
 Nonetheless, to understand these ideas and facts is to understand the Jewish psyche better.